greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/DROP_SEQUENCE.html.md

 ## <a id="section6"></a>Compatibility

-`DROP SEQUENCE` is fully conforming with the SQL standard, except that the standard only allows one sequence to be dropped per command.
+`DROP SEQUENCE` conforms to the SQL standard, except that the standard allows only one sequence to be dropped per command.
 Also, the `IF EXISTS` option is a Greenplum Database extension.

 ## <a id="section7"></a>See Also